 - Talk with your doctor or midwife about using an over-the-counter pain reliever to help with pain.
 Pain can inhibit milk letdown, so keeping it under control could help encourage better milk removal.
 Ibuprofen is a good option because it is also an anti-inflammatory and is considered compatible with breastfeeding.

-- Use heat (a shower or hot pack) and gentle massage before feeding to improve milk flow.
+- Use warm compresses and gentle massage before feeding to improve milk flow.
 Use cold packs on the breasts between feeds to help reduce pain and swelling.
-Lil’ Buds are a great option for this and you can use code LLINK for 10% off.

 Contact your healthcare provider if: